 “Good morning, Faolan.”

-He turned to see Baron Loegaire behind him standing by the wagons.
+He turned to see Baron Loegaire standing by the wagons.
 The baron pointed at the back of Faolan’s buckboard.
 “I saw them load your cart with ingots.
-Are you now my
+Are you now my competition in

 “No, Milord.
 I only make a few knives and swords for the pleasure of it.
 Mostly, I’m just a blacksmith.”

-A dwarf climbed up on the seat of the baron’s two wagons and Lady Morrigan stepped closer to Faolan.
+A dwarf climbed up on the seat of each of the baron’s two wagons and Lady Morrigan stepped closer to Faolan.
 “Might I ride with you to our camp down below, Faolan?
-You could tell me about Bar
+You could tell me

 Glancing at the dwarf, Faolan replied, “Certainly, Milady.
 Bar Krouth is a beautiful city and clean beyond any I’ve seen before.”
 He took her arm and helped her onto the seat.